Polly Watson Cairns -

-City Assessing Department staff is in the field updating property record card information, photos, and sketches; performing onsite property inspections for the City’s commercial, industrial, and residential neighborhoods.
+Assessing Department staff continually is in the field updating property record card information, photos, and sketches; performing onsite property inspections for the City’s commercial, industrial, and residential neighborhoods.

 State Tax Commission recommends all properties be re-inspected every 5 years to update property information and assure more accurate and equitable assessments.

-For property owners not at home, a property property survey sheet will be left at the property.
-We asked that you complete the form and return at your earliest convenience.
+For property owners not at home, a property survey sheet will be left at the property.
+We request you complete the form and return it at your earliest convenience.

-City Assessing Department is responsible for the inventory of all property within the City and for valuation and maintaining property record information of all property both real property (land and buildings) and personal (tangible).
-It operates under the requirements of the General Property Tax Law which was originally P.A.
+The Department is responsible for the inventory of all property within the City and valuation and maintaining property record information of all property both real property (land and buildings) and personal (tangible).
+It operates under requirements of the General Property Tax Law which were originally P.A.
 206 of 1893; Statutes can be found under MCL 211.1 through MCL 211.157.
-Primarily responsible for performing and maintaining property assessments for the equitable distribution of property tax burden.
+The Department is primarily responsible for performing and maintaining property assessments for the equitable distribution of property tax burden.

 Assessed Value shall not exceed 50% of the True Cash Value (aka Market Value) of the property.
-Mass appraisal techniques are used to determine the true cash value of each property every year and set the Assessed Value at 50% of the True Cash Value.
-True Cash Value of a property which is synonymous with market value.
+Mass appraisal techniques are used to determine the True Cash Value of each property every year to set the Assessed Value at 50% of the True Cash Value for each class of property.
+The true Cash Value of a property is synonymous with market value.

-The final SEV established for property, dependent upon property class, is a compilation and reconciliation of the Cost Approach, Sales Comparison, and Income Approach to value.
-A cost to construct is estimated for the property, which is then reconciled to market, by application of the ECF (Economic Condition Factor).
-Income producing type properties, i.e. Commercial/Industrial, go a step further and correlated through the Income Approach.
+The final SEV established for a property, dependent upon property class, is a compilation and reconciliation of the Cost Approach, Sales Comparison, and Income Approach to value.
+A cost to construct is estimated for the property, which is then reconciled to the market, by application of the ECF (Economic Condition Factor).
+Income-producing type properties, i.e. Commercial/Industrial, go a step further and are correlated through the Income Approach.

 What is State Equalized Value?

 Capped Value is a calculation of the previous year’s Taxable Value multiplied by the Inflation Rate Multiplier and adjusted for any physical changes in the property.
-The inflation rate multiplier is based on a two year average of Consumer Price Index CPI, the Inflation Rate Multiplier for 2015 is 1.016, same as previous year.
+The inflation rate multiplier is based on a two-year average of Consumer Price Index CPI, the Inflation Rate Multiplier.

 What is Taxable Value?

 Taxable Value is determined by the lower of the Assessed Value or the Capped Value.
-Properties that transferred ownership in 2016 will have the Taxable Value set to Assessed Value for the 2017 tax year.
+Properties that transferred ownership will have the Taxable Value set to Assessed Value for the following calendar year.
 Taxable Value is the basis of the property tax in Michigan and is multiplied by the millage rate to determine the tax amount each year.
-State of Michigan - Property Tax Estimator and Millage Rates link - www.michigan.gov/taxes/0,1607,7-238-43535_43540---,00.html
+State of Michigan - Property Tax Estimator and Millage Rates link www.michigan.gov/taxes/0,1607,7-238-43535_43540---,00.html

 A Brief History of Property Tax - I.A.A.O. www.iaao.org/uploads/A_Brief_History_of_Property_Tax.pdf